arangodb/docs/3.9/appendix-glossary.md

 ```

 The name of `<database-dir>` will be the database's original name or the
-database's ID if its name has special characters.
+database's ID if its name contains special characters.

 Document
 --------